GitHub Tutorial

 3. Initialize trestlebot Workspace

 .
 Alternatively these commands can be run using the trestlebot container image.
-For this tutorial we will be authoring a component-definition.

 trestlebot-init --oscal-model compdef --working-dir <path-to-your-repo>